 And in general, the weather is cyclic.
 In the same regions of the earth at the same time periods, it is approximately the same.
 Yes, in the southern regions may snow, but usually, it is very hot there, and in the north — cold.
 Somewhere, like in Tarifa, the wind is always blowing, so it is one of the best places in the world for kitesurfing.
 Somewhere, like in California, the best waves.
 And so on.

 In Windy.app weather history is the weather that occurred on a spot in the past.
-This data is taken from the forecast for the spot and is available since 2012 — for the last 9 years.
+This data is taken from the forecast for the spot and is available since 2012.

-More: before 2021, the history used to be old GFS27 global model forecasts.
-From this year, we give you a completely different past weather data — reanalysis of the ECMWF — #1 global weather forecast model.
+Before 2021, the history used to be old GFS27 global model forecasts.
+From year 2021, we give you a completely different past weather data — reanalysis of the ECMWF — #1 global weather forecast model.

 The difference with the previous forecast is that ECMWF works "backward" in time and processes all available weather observations made in past.
 The result is comprehensive retrospective weather data for any point on Earth for every 3 hours.